KAMALESH0081/EXPLAINABLE_BERT/README.md

 ## 🙌 About Me

-This project was designed and built by [**Kamal**](https://www.linkedin.com/in/kamalesh007/) — an engineering student and AI builder working across the stack:
+This project was designed and built by [**Kamalesh V**](https://www.linkedin.com/in/kamalesh007/) — an engineering student and AI builder working across the stack:
 Deep learning, NLP, CV, Transformers, XAI, and model deployment.

 I'm passionate about building **original, useful, and scalable AI systems** — from **research-inspired ideas** to **real-world implementation**.